 Why You Can’t Swipe Left or Right

-Restart your iPhone
+1. Restart Your iPhone

-The first thing you can do is to restart your iPhone.
+The first thing you can do is restart your iPhone.
 Restarting your iPhone will refresh the software it’s running on.
 If there’s a bug or glitch that’s causing this issue, then restarting your iPhone may get rid of it which could fix the problem you’re experiencing.
 After the phone has been restarted, you can go into your home swipe and start swiping left and right to see if the screen is responsive.
 Or, you can go into an app like Safari and see if you’re able to go back or forward by swiping left or right.

 For iPhone 8 or Later: